Bharat0014/HGCal-ValidDetId-SQLite/README.md

 ---

 ---
-## Step 0 : for Admin And User Both
+## Step 0 : For Admin And User Both

 ### 1. Set Up the CMSSW Environment
 First, ensure you are using the correct CMSSW version.
 Set up the environment as follows: